mattg95/07_campaign/README.md

 # Tests

-The back-end features tests made using Mocha and Chai.
+The back-end features tests made using Mocha, Chai, and Puppeteer.
 To run all the tests, run `npm run test`.
 This calls any APIs used in the project, which can use API call limits quickly.
 To run tests specifically on the random email generator, run `npm run test-email`.
-To run tests specifically on the They Work for You API, run `npm run test-postcode`
+To run tests specifically on the They Work for You API, run `npm run test-postcode`.

 # Build

 To see how the app will look in production, run `npm run build`.
-This is neccesary before pushing to the heroku hosted demo site.
-To see the built site, run `serve -s build` and navigate to the port that the terminal indicates the build script is running on
+This is neccesary before pushing to the demo and production sites.
+To see the built site, run `serve -s build` and navigate to the port that the terminal indicates the build script is running on.

 # Demo

-- The demo site can be found at `https://uk-foreign-aid-campaign.herokuapp.com/` .
-To push to heroku, run `git push heroku master`.
+- The demo site can be found at `https://uk-foreign-aid-campaign.herokuapp.com/`.
+To push to demo, run `git push demo master`.
+Make sure the build files are up-to-date by running `npm run react-build` and committing before you push.
 Heroku only tracks the master branch.
-If you are pushing from a non-master branch, run `git push heroku +HEAD:master`
+If you are pushing from a non-master branch, run `git push demo +HEAD:master`.

+# Production

+- The production site is another heroku app, running at`https://www.point7percent.org/` .
+The domain and SSL certificate were bought from `https://www.namecheap.com/`.
+Make sure the build files are up-to-date by running `npm run react-build` and committing before you push.
+To push to production, run `git push production master`.
+Heroku only tracks the master branch.
+If you are pushing from a non-master branch, run `git push production +HEAD:master`.